- Written by Dr.Mehmet Demircioglu

 Grafts need clean extraction, careful handling, correct storage, accurate placement, gentle recipient area work, stable tissue contact, oxygen supply, and a protected early healing period.
 A tablet cannot repair poor graft handling, aggressive dense packing, a weak donor plan, infection, heavy trauma, or a clinic that rushed the operation.

 Tell the clinic the exact name, dose, frequency, and timing.
 Say whether it is sildenafil, tadalafil, vardenafil, a combined product, an online prescription, or an unregulated sexual performance supplement.
-If you use it only sometimes, say when you last took it.
+If you use it only sometimes, the last dose still matters.

 Timing before surgery matters too.
 Sildenafil or Viagra within the previous 24 hours should be disclosed.
 Tadalafil or Cialis within the previous 48 to 72 hours matters even more because tadalafil can remain active longer.
 Surgery may still be possible, but the medication and blood pressure discussion changes.

 The clinic also needs to know why you take it.
-A patient using a small dose for erectile dysfunction is not the same as a patient using tadalafil every day for urinary symptoms or a patient using sildenafil or tadalafil under specialist care for a medical condition.
+A small dose for erectile dysfunction is not the same as daily tadalafil for urinary symptoms or sildenafil/tadalafil prescribed by a specialist for a medical condition.
 It is also different from mixing Cialis with gym supplements, nitric oxide products, stimulants, recreational drugs, testosterone, or other performance compounds.

 This belongs with the wider medication plan after surgery.
 A good medication review is not only about the tablets the clinic gives you.
 It also includes the medicines and supplements you bring into the operation.

-This becomes more serious.
-Some patients use online erectile dysfunction tablets, performance products sold in gyms, or sexual performance supplements without being fully sure what is inside them.
-A product may contain sildenafil, tadalafil, another PDE5 inhibitor, a higher dose than expected, or a hidden combination.
+This becomes more serious when the product is not a known prescribed tablet.
+Some online erectile dysfunction tablets, gym performance products, or sexual performance supplements may contain sildenafil, tadalafil, another PDE5 inhibitor, a higher dose than expected, or a hidden combination.

 That uncertainty is a poor match for elective surgery.
-If the label is unclear, the source is informal, or the patient does not know the dose, the product should not be treated like a normal prescribed medicine.
+If the label is unclear, the source is informal, or you do not know the dose, the product should not be treated like a normal prescribed medicine.
 Around a hair transplant, unknown tablets are not worth the risk.

 The practical difference is simple.
 A prescribed tablet with a known dose can be discussed and planned around.
 An unknown tablet, a mixed supplement, or a second tablet taken because the first one did not work creates a different safety problem, especially if alcohol, stimulants, blood pressure medication, or chest pain medication is also involved.

-The patient may feel embarrassed to mention it, but embarrassment is not a medical reason to stay silent.
-A surgeon does not need the detail to judge the patient.
-The detail is needed to protect the patient, the grafts, and the operation day plan.
+You may feel embarrassed to mention it, but embarrassment is not a medical reason to stay silent.
+I do not need the detail to judge you.
+I need it to protect you, the grafts, and the operation day plan.

 The highest concern is heart and blood pressure safety.
-If a patient uses nitrates for chest pain, uses riociguat for pulmonary hypertension, has unstable heart disease, has recently had a heart attack or stroke, has low blood pressure, or has uncontrolled high blood pressure, this medication question must be handled by the medical doctor who manages that condition.
+If you use nitrates for chest pain, use riociguat for pulmonary hypertension, have unstable heart disease, have recently had a heart attack or stroke, have low blood pressure, or have uncontrolled high blood pressure, this medication question must be handled by the medical doctor who manages that condition.

 A hair transplant is elective surgery.
 It should not create pressure to ignore a cardiovascular warning.
-If the patient has a stent, angina, rhythm problems, fainting episodes, or medication for blood pressure, delaying the cosmetic plan is safer than accepting a hidden risk.
+If you have a stent, angina, rhythm problems, fainting episodes, or medication for blood pressure, delaying the cosmetic plan is safer than accepting a hidden risk.

-Diamond already explains this broader decision in the pages about high blood pressure and hair transplant surgery and hair transplant planning with heart disease or a stent.
-Viagra and Cialis do not necessarily make surgery impossible, but they force the clinic to treat the patient as a whole person, not just a scalp.
+This broader decision also appears in high blood pressure and hair transplant surgery and hair transplant planning with heart disease or a stent.
+Viagra and Cialis do not necessarily make surgery impossible, but they force the decision to include the heart, blood pressure, and medication list, not only the scalp.

 Viagra and Cialis are not blood thinners in the same way as anticoagulant or antiplatelet medication, and those categories should not be confused.
 The concern is different.
 These medicines can affect blood vessel tone and blood pressure, so the surgical team needs to know whether they may influence bleeding during the operation, dizziness after surgery, facial flushing, headache, or swelling that becomes harder to interpret.

 In a hair transplant, small differences can matter.
 If the recipient area bleeds more than expected, graft placement becomes less clean.
-If the patient becomes dizzy or faint after surgery, the clinic needs to know whether that is dehydration, anxiety, pain medication, blood pressure change, or another drug effect.
+If you become dizzy or faint after surgery, the clinic needs to know whether that is dehydration, anxiety, pain medication, blood pressure change, or another drug effect.

-A patient who discloses the medicine can be judged properly.
-A patient who hides it can make a normal recovery harder to read.
-The safest surgery day is one where the medical history is boring, clear, and complete.
+If you disclose the medicine, the situation can be judged properly.
+If you hide it, a normal recovery can become harder to read.
+The safest surgery day is one where the medical history is clear and complete.

-Yes, Cialis can remain active longer than Viagra.
+Cialis can remain active longer than Viagra.
 That may be useful in normal life, but around surgery it means the clinic needs a clearer timeline.
-A patient who took tadalafil recently may still have medication effects when arriving for surgery or during the early recovery period.
+If you took tadalafil recently, medication effects may still matter when you arrive for surgery or during the early recovery period.

 Vague answers such as it was only a small dose or it was only yesterday are not enough.
-I would rather hear the exact timing and decide calmly than discover it after blood pressure, dizziness, flushing, or swelling becomes confusing.
+Exact timing lets the clinic decide before blood pressure, dizziness, flushing, or swelling becomes confusing.
 The exact medicine matters because sildenafil and tadalafil do not behave identically.
 The dose, the time since the last tablet, liver or kidney problems, alcohol use, and other medicines can all change the decision.

 A proper medication history before surgery is not a formality.
-The article on medication before a hair transplant explains why timing matters.
+Timing matters.
+Keep that in mind with medication before a hair transplant.
 A medicine that seems unrelated to hair can still affect the operation day plan.

-Yes.
-Many patients ask about Viagra or Cialis, but the real situation is often sexual activity soon after surgery.
+Many people ask about Viagra or Cialis, but the real situation is often sexual activity soon after surgery.
 Early sex can raise sweating, heart rate, pressure, and the chance of accidental contact with the grafts.
 The tablet may help the erection, but it does not protect the scalp.

 If the recipient area is still tender, crusted, swollen, or easy to bump, medication should not be treated as permission.
 The scalp first needs quiet healing.
-The patient also needs to avoid positions, rubbing, pillows, hands, hats, and sweating that can disturb the recipient area.
+You also need to avoid positions, rubbing, pillows, hands, hats, and sweating that can disturb the recipient area.

 The same logic applies to training.
 Once activity becomes intense, sweating, pressure, and heat may matter more than the drug name.
-My guidance on exercise after a hair transplant is useful here because sexual activity is also a physical stress during early healing.
+Sexual activity is a physical stress during early healing, so I judge it with the same caution I use for exercise after a hair transplant.

-For a healthy patient with no heart disease, no nitrate use, stable blood pressure, and no unusual surgical bleeding, the clinic may allow use again after the early recovery period.
-For a patient with cardiovascular disease, blood pressure instability, multiple medications, dizziness, chest pain history, pulmonary hypertension, or specialist-prescribed use, the timing belongs with the prescribing doctor too.
+For a healthy person with no heart disease, no nitrate use, stable blood pressure, and no unusual surgical bleeding, the clinic may allow use again after the early recovery period.
+If you have cardiovascular disease, blood pressure instability, multiple medications, dizziness, chest pain history, pulmonary hypertension, or use prescribed by a specialist, the timing belongs with the prescribing doctor too.

-This is especially important if the patient takes aspirin, anticoagulants, antiplatelet medicine, or other medication that affects surgery planning.
+This is especially important if you take aspirin, anticoagulants, antiplatelet medicine, or other medication that affects surgery planning.
 Hair transplant surgery while taking blood thinners cannot be approached by ignoring medical risk to protect the cosmetic plan.

-What if I took Viagra or Cialis without telling the clinic?
+Report Viagra or Cialis taken without telling the clinic

 Tell the clinic immediately and give the exact time, dose, and product.
 Do not try to correct the situation with another tablet, alcohol, extra water, supplements, or internet advice.
 The clinic can only judge safely when the information is complete.